symfony/symfony-docs/frontend/encore/installation.rst

 Installation
 ============

-First, make sure you `install Node.js`_ and also the `yarn package manager`_.
+First, make sure you `install Node.js`_ and also the `Yarn package manager`_.

-Then, install Encore into your project with yarn:
+Then, install Encore into your project with Yarn:

 .. code-block:: terminal